Frequently Asked Questions

-We encourage you to take pictures of your fun times at the Dutch Apple and our staff is happy take pictures of your table for you!
-Share them with us on Facebook, Instagram and other social media platforms.
+We encourage you to take pictures of your fun times at the Dutch Apple, and our staff is happy take pictures of your table for you!
+Share them with us on Facebook, Instagram (@TheDutchApple), Twitter (@DutchApple) and other social media platforms.
 We LOVE it!
 However, the photographing or videotaping of a show is prohibited by law without written permission from management.
 This includes cell phone photography and videos.

 Cell phones, pagers and any other digital equipment that makes noise should be turned completely off during the performance.
 Even a cell phone on vibrate or a glow while texting can be disruptive to your fellow patrons.
 Take a break, and enjoy the show!

 Due to the demand for donations from our theatre, we offer a gift certificate to regional groups in the Lancaster, Harrisburg, York and Reading areas in order to enrich the communities we serve.
 So we can sponsor more fundraisers, we will offer a $50 gift certificate per group.
-The organization should be a non -profit 501 (c)3 and fall under one of the categories of veterans, community service, education or health services.
+The organization should be a non-profit 501 (c)3 and fall under one of the categories: veterans, community service, education or health services.
 Donation requests must be received in writing at least one month prior to the event and on letterhead from the organization.
 The request must include the name and description of event, date of event, the benefiting organization and it's purpose, name of primary contact, and a return address.
 It may be sent by mail (510 Centerville Rd, Lancaster, PA 17601) or fax (717-898-1546) to the attention of Allison Hutchison, Public Relations Director.

 We suggest that children under the age of 3 not attend a mainstage production.
 Children's Theatre productions are available for children of all ages throughout the year.
 High chairs are not available for infants and car seats can not be placed on the floor at the tables, however a limited number of booster seats are available.
 While we do create a menu that children will like for a family show, there is no separate children’s menu available for mainstage shows.